Jameskmonger/rs-buffer/README.md

 ## Warning!

 This is currently incomplete!
-There are two main things missing:

-1. Reading in different orders
-2. Reading with transformations

-I would greatly appreciate help implementing these - even if you can only implement a small part of one!
+You can currently only **read** data in big-endian order.

 ## Installation